AnyFetch/developers.anyfetch.com/getting-started.md

 layout: doc
 ---

 The API is standard REST.
-This page will guide you through all the basics, if you're already familiar with APIs you can skip it and head to the [quick start](/quick-start) ;)
+This page will guide you through all the basics, if you're already familiar with APIs you can skip it and head to the [guides](/guides) ;)

 > All examples in this documentation will use CURL.
 You can find the CURL binary in any UNIX system.